adambard/learnxinyminutes-docs/perl6.html.markdown

   has $.val;

   # When `does`-ed, a `role` literally "mixes in" the class:
-  #  the methods and fields are put together, which means a class can access
+  #  the methods and attributes are put together, which means a class can access
-  #  the private fields/methods of its roles (but not the inverse !):
+  #  the private attributes/methods of its roles (but not the inverse !):
   method access {
     say $!counter++;
   }